zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i21.png)

-- Start the manager and review processes that you have added:
+- Review processes that you have added:
-	- **Enter the following:** `start mgr`
 	- **Enter the following:** `info all`

 	![](images/200/i23.png)